 The solicitors will act in the best interest of their clients.
 Some see the advantages of the form being in the buyer’s name as it will be the buyer who owns the property.
 They will need that EWS1 form in order to apply for any fixed rate mortgage deals or home improvement loans.
 Especially if they sold the property within that five-year term.
 This is an idealistic view.
 However, for insurers, they will not provide that cover to a third party.
 So, a second EWS1 form would need to be commissioned.

 We would like to thank Tzana Webster, Shawn Wood, Mike Horne, Paul Nelis, and Mark Wallace for taking the time to speak with us and for their participation in such an informative seminar.
-To watch the full discussion, click here.
+Read a summary of the Scottish Cladding Crisis Seminar.

 You can find all our speaker’s details on our Cladding page.
 If you are considering selling or buying a new property or would like any advice on Cladding in Scotland, contact our Estate Agency Team: 0131 467 5566 [email protected].